+Protest peacefully?
+Or riot to make a point?
+Or stay home?
 Kneel?
-Lock arms?
-Don’t appear at all?
-However NFL players are responding to the national anthem before the football game, one thing is clear: They are divided.
-These days, division is a theme that plays out in our news every day and seeps into every aspect of our culture.
+Or stand?
+One thing is clear these days: America is divided.
+Division is a theme that plays out in our news every day and seeps into every aspect of our culture.
 So how can we as parents counteract this tendency to see the world as some version of “us versus them”?

 As a social psychologist, I study how ideas and behaviors become embedded in memory, with a particular interest in implicit memory — how previous experiences and learning can influence behavior, even without a person’s conscious recollection.
 And learning social skills, as with any other habits we would like to become part of our children’s natural tendencies, requires two key tools: repetition and rehearsal.

 If we want our children to have a more inclusive frame of mind, we need to think explicitly about what we want to encourage them to practice — and possibly even more difficult, we must model this behavior ourselves.
 I recommend coming up with a set of practices that you and your kids try out — and discuss — on a regular basis.